|About | Courses | Joint Programs | Related sites | Contact us|

 (Chicago, IL) Apply Now >>>

 Information Security Vulnerability Management, Session 2S.T.R.E.A.M/Technology Lab Courses - The Federal Reserve Bank of Chicago

 Type of Participant Targeted

-The Information Systems Vulnerability Management course is a one-week course intended for examiners with IT examination responsibilities but who may not have had university training in information technology.
+The Information Security Vulnerability Management course is a one-week course intended for examiners with IT examination responsibilities but who may not have had university training in information technology.
 At least one year of field examination experience is preferred.

 After completing the course, the participant, at a minimum, will be able to